-uSeqlter() - creates the iterator without associating it with a particular sequence; the association must be done subsequently with member over.
+uSeqlter() - creates an iterator without associating it with a particular sequence; the association must be done subsequently with member over.

-uSeqlter(const uSeq<T> &q) - creates the iterator and associate it the specified sequence; the association can be changed subsequently with member over.
+uSeqlter(const uSeq<T> &q) - creates an iterator and associates it the specified sequence; the association can be changed subsequently with member over.